Isangano National Park in Zambia

 Isangano is a Zambian national park not much frequented by regular tourists, having a different kind of appeal.
 Isangano is an area of flat well-watered grassland whose western side forms part of the Bangweulu wetlands.
 These are seasonally flooded, with a profusion of birdlife.
 Isangano became a protected wildlife reserve in 1957 and received National Park status in 1972.
 If you are looking for a location far from the madding crowd, then Isangano National Park is definitely a destination to consider.

-0 results for Zambia › Isangano National Park
+0 results for National Parks › Isangano National Park

 Known for its serene tranquillity, this national park is guaranteed to give you real peace of mind, with its lush green setting and undisturbed forest silence.
 There is currently very little game because of pressure from human settlement, agriculture and the consequent subsistence hunting.